cameronmoreau/react-native-dating-app/README.md

 # Matched

-This project was created as an example app to using React Native with Expo.
+This project was created as an example app to using React Native with Managed Expo.
 The app also used React-Navigation.

 ### Demo